-As referenced in the Request for Proposals and in Exhibit C-1 of this contract, this Agreement has the option to extend for up to two (2) additional year(s), contingent upon satisfactory delivery of services, available funding, agreement of the parties and approval of the Governor and Council.
-This amendment requests one (1) year of renewal, leaving one (1) year remaining.
+As referenced in Exhibit C-1 of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+One (1) year of renewal was utilized in Amendment #1 of the contract.
+The Department is exercising its option to renew services for one (1) of the one (1) year available.
+The Department is also adding an additional three (3) years of renewal through this Amendment #2.